How Can Talk Therapy Improve Mental Health

 Over 41.7 million American adults saw a therapist in 2021, and the number is growing.
-With talk therapy being one of the most effective and widely used forms of psychotherapy, many options are available to individuals seeking support.
+With talk therapy being one of the most effective and widely used forms of therapy, many therapeutic options are available to individuals seeking support.
 Mental illnesses like depression, anxiety, post-traumatic stress disorder (PTSD), and personality disorders can have serious symptoms that may benefit from talk therapy.
-However, you can also visit a traditional therapist for any reason, and it is not limited to those with a diagnosis.
+However, you can also visit a traditional therapist for any reason, and therapy is not limited to those with a diagnosis.

 Getty/Vadym Pastukh